 76ers vs. Raptors: Betting Odds, Game Notes & Prediction

-- Last season, the Raptors defeated the Sixers in three of four games
+- Raptors defeated the 76ers in three of four regular-season matchups last season

-- Sixers are 1-5 against the spread in their last six games
+- 76ers are 1-6 against the spread in their last seven games

-- Total has gone under in five of the Sixers’ last six games
+- The total has gone under in five of the Sixers’ last seven games

-- Sixers are 4-2 against the spread in their last six games against the Raptors
+- Sixers are 0-5 against the spread in their last five games on the road

-- Raptors are 5-2 against the spread in their last seven games
+- Raptors are 4-1 against the spread in their last five games

-- The total has gone under in seven of the Raptors’ last nine games
+- The total has gone under in seven of the Raptors’ last ten games

 Injury Report